prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev23.md

 ###### 1
 <span class=verse-first>1</span>The Lᴏʀᴅ spoke to Moses:
 ###### 2
-<span class=verse-body>2</span>“Speak to the Israelites and tell them, ‘These are the Lᴏʀᴅ’s appointed times which you must proclaim as holy assemblies—my appointed times.
+<span class=verse-body>2</span>“Speak to the Israelites and tell them, ‘These are the Lᴏʀᴅ’s appointed times which you must proclaim as holy assemblies—my appointed times.’”
-<div class=paragraph-break></div>

-‘## The Weekly Sabbath
+## The Weekly Sabbath
-<div class=paragraph-break></div>

 ###### 3
 <span class=verse-first>3</span>“‘Six days work may be done, but on the seventh day there must be a Sabbath of complete rest, a holy assembly.
-You must not do any work; it is a Sabbath to the Lᴏʀᴅ in all the places where you live.
+You must not do any work; it is a Sabbath to the Lᴏʀᴅ in all the places where you live.’”
-<div class=paragraph-break></div>

-‘## The Passover and Feast of Unleavened Bread
+## The Passover and Feast of Unleavened Bread
-<div class=paragraph-break></div>

 ###### 4
 <span class=verse-first>4</span>“‘These are the Lᴏʀᴅ’s appointed times, holy assemblies, which you must proclaim at their appointed time.
 ###### 5